 JT: Because I've been shown a better way.
 I could not go back to living in the street.
 Fuck, I don't like sleeping on certain sheets.
 I mean, if you give me the wrong pillow, I'm like all pissed.
 [Laughs.]

-P&W: You've joked before that your chocolate has to have at least 70% cocoa.
+P&W: You've joked before that your chocolate has to have at least 70 percent cocoa.

 JT: [Laughs.]
 Oh yeah, it's amazing.
 I can be a bigger princess than anybody.
 It's hard to stay in the gratitude.
 Sometimes I'll talk to my shrink, and I'll be like "Jesus Christ, was it really that bad?"
 We're comin' up on eleven years of working together and I'll ask him, "What was I like?
 Tell me what I was like."
 Because, you know the difference between a three year old and a ten year old?
 That's what it's like for me in this space of time, with my functioning.
 And people just don't understand that.
 And I need people who will remind me of that, because they were there and they know.
 They know how bad it was.
 They were there with me through it.

 P&W: And there might be a need to distance yourself from it a little bit.

 JT: Oh, yeah.
 I mean, like with people who went through periods of hunger, it's a progression.
 I don't have to store food under my bed anymore, you know?

 JT: I couldn't sleep last night because I was convinced there were ants crawling on me, because we've got a problem with ants.
 It used to be when we had ants, everyone else in the house would come in and yell at me and ask, "Where's the food?
 Where do you have it hidden?"
 And I'd be like, "What food?"
 And they'd follow the ant trail and there it'd be.
 But I couldn't not do it.